spratspam/boba-rp-tracker/README.txt

 Double click Boba RP Tracker.exe to launch
 Create RPs and add replies
 Everything saves automatically

+💾 Install (Recommended)
+Go to the Releases section

+Download:

+Boba_RP_Tracker_v1.0.1_Setup.exe
+Double-click the file
+Follow the install steps
+Launch from:
+Start Menu, or
+Desktop shortcut (if selected)

 ⚠️ Important
 Keep the .exe in the same folder
 Do not move or delete files the app creates (like data files)